ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Introduction

 \section{Introduction}

-Image fusion is a research area within computer vision and image processing that aims to combine information from multiple images of the same scene into a singular, enriched image.
-The fusion process leverages the strengths of each source image while mitigating the weaknesses inherent in unimodal imaging or specific imaging techniques, thereby improving the overall quality and utility of the fused image.
+Image fusion plays a crucial role in computer vision and image processing by merging multiple views of a scene into a unified image that conveys enhanced, multi-dimensional information.
+The fusion process leverages the strengths of each source image while mitigating the weaknesses inherent in uni-modal imaging or specific imaging techniques, thereby improving the overall quality and utility of the fused image.
 The core advantage of image fusion lies in its capacity to synthesize information from disparate imaging sources that may differ in sensor type, focus area, or exposure time.
-Its wide variety of applications span medical imaging~\cite{DBLP:journals/inffus/JamesD14,10190200,litjens2017survey}, remote sensing~\cite{DBLP:conf/cvpr/BandaraP22,DBLP:conf/cvpr/Xu0ZSL021}, surveillance and autonomous vehicles~\cite{DBLP:journals/inffus/LiZHWC20,DBLP:journals/tcsv/MaikCSP07}.
-Specifically, infrared-visible image fusion preserves thermal radiation details from infrared images with structural and textural information from visible images.
-In the medical realm, fusion techniques\cite{xu2021emfusion} integrate information from varying modalities, such as MRI and CT scans, offering a more detailed anatomical perspective.
-Multi-focus image fusion~\cite{zhang2021deep,hu2023zmff,liu2022multi,wang2022self} synthesizes fully focused images from pairs of images with distinct focus areas.
-Similarly, multi-exposure image fusion~\cite{zhang2021benchmarking,DBLP:journals/tip/MaDZFW20,DBLP:journals/tip/MaLYWMZ17} crafts high dynamic range images from a series of low dynamic range images taken at varying exposure levels.
+Its wide variety of applications span medical imaging~\citep{DBLP:journals/inffus/JamesD14,li2023gesenet,litjens2017survey}, remote sensing~\citep{DBLP:conf/cvpr/BandaraP22,DBLP:conf/cvpr/Xu0ZSL021,9913829,10144690}, surveillance~\citep{DBLP:journals/inffus/LiZHWC20}, autonomous vehicles~\citep{DBLP:journals/tcsv/MaikCSP07}, and more~\citep{hu2024cross,zhou2023underwater}.
+Specifically, infrared-visible image fusion (IVIF)~\citep{liu2024coconet,wang2024general,li2023deep} preserves the structural thermal radiation details from infrared images and incorporates textural information from visible images.
+Medical image fusion (MIF) \citep{xu2021emfusion} integrates information from varying modalities, such as MRI and CT scans, offering a more detailed anatomical perspective.
+Multi-focus image fusion (MFIF)~\citep{zhang2021deep,hu2023zmff,liu2022multi,wang2022self} synthesizes fully focused images from pairs of images with distinct focus areas.
+Similarly, multi-exposure image fusion (MEIF)~\citep{jiang2023meflut,zhang2021benchmarking,DBLP:journals/tip/MaDZFW20,DBLP:journals/tip/MaLYWMZ17} crafts high dynamic range images from a series of low dynamic range images taken at varying exposure levels~\citep{yan2022dual,liu2021benchmarking,zhang2021beyond,xu2024cretinex}.